jgeneve/ACDC_Echange/README.md

 ## TODO List
 - [x] User CMD Interface to gather information about the new post
-- [ ] Convert gathered information into markdown code
+- [x] Convert gathered information into markdown code
 - [ ] Transform the markdown into HTML (using Jekyll)
 - [ ] Create local server and open the HTML page
 - [ ] The user can validate/edit/delete the post
 - [ ] Push generated post on GitHub

+### LOG 2018-10-23
+- Add an author to the news
+- Generate markdown file and fill it with information entered by the user

 ### LOG 2018-10-16
 - CMD interface created allowing user to enter information in order to generate the new post